quicwg/multipath/draft-ietf-quic-multipath.md

 Some deployments of QUIC use zero-length connection IDs.
 When a node selects to use zero-length connection IDs, it is not possible to use different connection IDs for distinguishing packets sent to that node over different paths.
-All packets sent with a zero-length CID are numbered in the same number space.
-When using the same packet number space on multiple paths, out of order delivery is likely.
+This extension also specifies a way to use zero-length CID by using the same packet number space on all paths.
+However, when using the same packet number space on multiple paths, out of order delivery is likely.
 This causes inflation of the number of acknowledgement ranges and therefore of the the size of ACK frames.
 Senders that accept to use a single number